lwjglgamedev/lwjglbook-bookcontents/chapter-20/chapter-20.md

 }
 ```

 Finally, in the `Main` class, we will load two entities associated to a cube model.
 We will rotate them independently to check that the code works ok.
-The most important part is to cal the `Render` class `setupData` method when everything is loaded.
+The most important part is to call the `Render` class `setupData` method when everything is loaded.

 ```java
 public class Main implements IAppLogic {